karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 // context will now be the same as before the scope above started
 ```

 Note that `delete()` is used to free the memory of slices and dynamic arrays alike.
-For slices it will use context.allocator, but for dynamic arrays the the dynamic array itself remembers which allocator is used (since it needs to be able to grow when you run `append()`), so for dynamic arrays it does not care about the value of `context.allocator` when running `delete`.
+For slices it will use `context.allocator` (you can also send in a second parameter that to use a specific allocator).
+But for dynamic arrays the the dynamic array itself remembers which allocator is used (since it needs to be able to grow when you run `append()`), so for dynamic arrays it does not care about the value of `context.allocator` when running `delete`.

 ## Getting comfy with manual memory management